DSV8/FEUP-PFL/README.md

     random(1, ListLength, RandomNumber).
 ```

-On the other hand, the greedy method chooses the first element of a list of moves sorted by value.
-To make this possible, we had to use a few predicates, but the main one being bestBotMove/3.
+<div align="left"><font size="3">On the other hand, the greedy method chooses the first element of a list of moves sorted by value.
+To make this possible, we had to use a few predicates, but the main one being bestBotMove/3.</font></div>

 ```prolog
 % choose_move(+GameState, +Player, +Level, -Move)